 For a complete listing of Italian courses and course descriptions, consult http://catalog.unc.edu/courses/ital/

-Via the first-year Academic Interest Survey, you can be pre-enrolled in the appropriate course.
-If you are not pre-enrolled, you may enroll yourself if seats are available.
-If you have questions or concerns about enrolling in an Italian course, contact the Italian Advisor, Amy Chambless, at email@example.com.
+When you register for fall courses, you may enroll yourself if seats are available.
+If you have questions or concerns about enrolling in an Italian course, contact the Italian Advisor, Amy Chambless, at firstname.lastname@example.org.